 Entertainment Industry Accreditation

-Entertainment industry employers can apply for accreditation to allow them to bring overseas entertainment industry workers to New Zealand without first having to ask the relevant New Zealand entertainment union, guild or professional association for their agreement.
+With Entertainment Industry Accreditation, employers can bring overseas entertainment industry workers to New Zealand without first getting agreement from the relevant New Zealand entertainment union, guild or professional association.

 • Valid for